Collin Klein: College career

 He was an Honorable Mention All-American selection by Sports Illustrated, and earned First Team All-Big 12 honors as an all-purpose player from the Associated Press, ESPN.com, Kansas City Star, Fort Worth Star-Telegram and the San Antonio Express-News.
 He earned an All-Big 12 honorable mention from the league's coaches, and was a Second Team Academic All-Big 12 selection.
 His 27 rushing touchdowns during the 2011 season would equal two national records—most rushing touchdowns in a season by a Big 12 player, and most rushing touchdowns in a season by a quarterback in the Football Bowl Subdivision.
 These records had previously been set by Ricky Williams and Ricky Dobbs, respectively.
 He also broke a 42-year-old school record for rushing touchdowns in a season, previously held by Mack Herron, who ran for 20 in 1969.

 Klein led the Big 12 with 317 rushing attempts, 67 more than the next highest player and the most in team history.
 Klein led the Big 12 conference and ranked third nationally with 162 points scored—a mark which was first among quarterbacks.
-In the 2012 Cotton Bowl Classic, he threw for 173 yards and a touchdown while rushing for 42 yards and a touchdown.
+In the 2012 Cotton Bowl Classic, he threw for 173 yards and a touchdown while rushing for 42 yards and a touchdown, but Kansas State would lose to Arkansas, 29–16, finishing 10–3.

 The Wildcats would start off the 2012 season 10–0, with Klein having made obvious improvements to his passing game during the offseason.
 On September 22, 2012, Kansas State would upset the sixth-ranked Oklahoma Sooners in Norman, 24–19—the first time in Bob Stoops's tenure as head coach that the Sooners lost to a ranked team at home.
 He went on to lead the team to an 11–1 record and K-State's first conference championship since 2003.
 They played the Oregon Ducks in the 2013 Fiesta Bowl, but lost 35–17.
 Klein completed 17 of 32 passes for 151 yards with one touchdown pass, and ran for another, but also threw two interceptions.

 Due to his accomplishments during the 2012 college football season, he was selected as a finalist for the Heisman Trophy.
+He finished third in voting.
 He later played in the 2013 East-West Shrine Game, but struggled, completing 5 of 13 passes for 43 yards and an interception.